-The below instructions are for installing Raspberry Pi OS on a Pi that can be connected to a screen and a keyboard/mouse.
-If you want to do a headless install, you’ll need to look up instructions for enabling Wi-Fi and SSH by editing files on the system SD card.
+The below instructions apply to installing Raspberry Pi OS on a Pi that can be connected to a screen, keyboard and mouse.
+If you want to do a headless install, you’ll need to look up instructions for enabling Wi-Fi and SSH by editing files on the system’s microSD card.

-- Raspberry Pi
+- Raspberry Pi board

-- SD card reader
+- microSD card reader

 - 5V power supply for the Pi